freedie/freedie.github.io/index.md

 This page is about our Knowledge and Data Integration project prepared in 2021 on Food and Accommodation in the Trentino Region.

-# Repository for Trentino Food Accommodation data integration project
+# Repository for Trentino Food and Accommodation data integration project

 You can find the project GitHub repository here: [GitHub Repository](https://github.com/freedie/freedie.github.io/)